-In the Year 1950, Missionaries Valence and Lula Baird felt led of the Lord to start a mission in the newly erected Singapore Improvement Trust (S.I.T.) single storey terrace shophouse at 50 Odin Square, off Alexandra Road.
+In 1950, missionaries Valence and Lula Baird felt led by the Lord to start a mission in the newly erected single-storey terrace shophouse built by Singapore Improvement Trust at 50 Odin Square, off Alexandra Road.
 Starting with a single ‘Story Hour’ in Cantonese, the little mission was jammed with 30-40 children who heard Bible stories in their mother tongue.
-Less than a year later church services in Cantonese began as the parents and neighbours attended.
-As more adults in the community showed interest, a Bible Study and Prayer Meeting was introduced as a mid-week service.
-The mission at the end of 1951 had an attendance of thirty, which included adults, teenagers and children.
+Less than a year later, church services in Cantonese began and they were attended by the children’s parents and neighbours.

-In June 1952 Sister Lau To Chan was recommended by the Principal of the Ecclesia Bible Institute as replacement for the Bairds who had to go on furlough.
-She worked hard, applied herself to the community, and made frequent visits to the homes of the sick and the hospitals.
-And thus a solid Chinese work developed.
-Assured of the Lord’s leading, she later applied for and gained Singapore citizenship.
+In June 1952, Sister Lau To Chan was recommended by the Principal of the Ecclesia Bible Institute to replace the Bairds who had to go on furlough.
+Sister Lau worked hard, applied herself to the community, and made frequent visits to the hospitals and homes of the sick, laying a solid foundation in the Chinese community.
+Assured of the Lord’s leading, she later applied for and obtained Singapore citizenship.

 Rev. Jean K. Wagner, an appointed missionary from the Assemblies of God HQ, Missouri, U.S.A. was sent as replacement to the Alexandra Mission in late 1954.
-Sis Wagner was well versed in English and also spoke Mandarin, while Sis Lau To Chan was fluent in Cantonese and spoke some English.
+Sis Wagner was well-versed in English and she was able to converse in Mandarin, while Sis Lau To Chan was fluent in Cantonese and spoke some English.
 Both widows laboured in harmony and were blessed of God.
-Soon the church in Odin Square with a congregation of fifty became congested and they were compelled to seek for a larger premises.
+Soon the church in Odin Square with a congregation of fifty became congested and they were compelled to seek for a larger premise.

 On 26 May 1962, Rev. Wagner died.
 Her adopted son, Rev. David Nyien, took over Grace Assembly in July 1962.
-He served as pastor for less than four years.
-But in that short time, he made significant changes and transformed the fledging church to an independent and confident church.
-He led the church to extend the single-storey building with a second level to accommodate up to 350 people.
-He invited Rev. Oh Beng Khee and his fiancee, Sis Mary Lee, from Malaysia to come and assist him.
+He served as the church pastor for less than four years.
+During that short period, he made significant changes and transformed the fledging church to an independent and confident one.
+He led the church to extend the single storey building to one with a second level to accommodate up to 350 people.
+He invited Rev. Oh Beng Khee and his fiancée, Sis Mary Lee, from Malaysia to come and assist him.